dpuzio/yarn-broker/README.md

 Cloud foundry broker for YARN.

 # How to use it?
-To use zookeeper-broker, you need to build it from sources configure, deploy, create instance and bind it to your app.
+To use yarn-broker, you need to build it from sources configure, deploy, create instance and bind it to your app.
 Follow steps described below.

 ## Build
 Run command for compile and package.: